Fly (Avril Lavigne song): Composition

 Lavigne co-wrote "Fly" with her estranged husband Chad Kroeger and David Hodges, with production being handled by Lavigne herself and Chris Baseford.
-It is a power ballad which lasts over three minutes and six seconds.
+It is a pop rock power ballad which lasts over three minutes and six seconds.
 Its instrumentation features an orchestral piano, a string section, an acoustic drum kit and bass.
 Lyrically, the song talks about the inner strength and courage of someone to face the challenges in life.

 "This song means a lot to me personally," Lavigne said of the track.
 "It is inspired by the many young people I've met throughout my work with my Foundation.
 They pursue their dreams no matter what obstacles they face...
 Special Olympics' mission is to unleash the human spirit through the transformative power and joy of sports, so they're a natural fit for this song." she added.

 Music video

 The music video for "Fly" was directed by Avril Lavigne and Robb Dipple.
 The video was premiered on Good Morning America on April 16, 2015, and shows various clips from the Special Olympics and moments of Lavigne recording the song.
 As of June 18, 2018, Vevo made it private on YouTube and it can no longer be watched on Avril's YouTube channel.